 - 1. New awards with periods of performance over five years may be appropriate when the NASA Technical Officer determines at the inception of the award that a longer period of performance would be in the interest of NASA and more conducive to the project's goals and objectives.
-Requests for approval shall include a justification for exceeding five years and evidence that the extended years can be reasonably estimated.
-Awards exceeding five (funded) years in duration shall also be subject to the policies, procedures, concurrences, and/or approvals established by the NASA funding sponsor's organization and/or Center. - a.
-If the decision to provide multiple year funding to a proposal is made, the terms and conditions in Appendix D25, Period of Performance, Budget Period, and Multiple Year Awards, will be included in the award. - b.
+Technical Officers or Program Managers must provide the NSSC with a justification for exceeding five years and evidence that the extended years can be reasonably estimated using the NSSC's technical evaluation form.
+Awards exceeding five (funded) years in duration must also be subject to the policies, procedures, concurrences, and/or approvals established by the NASA funding sponsor's organization and/or Center. - a.
+If the decision to provide multiple year funding to a proposal is made, the terms and conditions in Appendix D25, Period of Performance, Budget Period, and Multiple Year Awards, must be included in the award. - b.
 Periods approved under the Multiple Year Grant or Cooperative Agreement term and condition and funded at the levels specified in the term are not considered to be new awards.
 Therefore, new proposals, new proposal certifications, new technical evaluations and new budget proposals are not required.
-However, certifications will be required if necessary to implement new restrictions in appropriations that were not in existence at the time of the original award.
+However, certifications will be required if necessary to implement new restrictions in appropriations that were not in existence at the time of the original award. - c.

-- c.
 If NASA program constraints or developments within the project dictate a reduction in the funding level specified under a Multiple Year Grant period, work may continue at the reduced level under the terms and conditions; however, the recipient may rebudget under the grant terms and conditions to keep the project within the funding provided. - d.
 If NASA approves an award extension or a recipient with subawards approves a subaward extension, then the period of performance will be amended to end at the completion of the extension.
 If a termination occurs, the period of performance will be amended to end upon the effective date of the termination.
-If a renewal award is issued, a distinct period of performance will begin. - 2.
-If a supplement or augmentation is made to an award that will result in the award exceeding a five-year period of performance, then the Technical Officer or Program Manager shall provide their cognizant Grant Officer with a determination as to why the requested supplement or augmentation is in the Government's best interest or otherwise required by a program's unique needs, policies, or procedures.
-This justification shall be provided using the NSSC technical evaluation form. - 3.
-New awards that will exceed \$5 million and have a period of performance in excess of five years require the approval of the HQ OCFO, Director of Policy prior to the award being issued.
-Additionally, if funding is added to an award and that additional funding will result in the award exceeding the \$5 million and five-year thresholds, then OCFO approval is required before that funding can be added to the award.
-However, requests for approval are not required when a no-cost extension results in an award exceeding the \$5 million and five-year thresholds.
+If a renewal award is issued, a distinct period of performance will begin. - 2 If a supplement or augmentation is made to an award that will result in the award exceeding a five-year period of performance, then the Technical Officer or Program Manager must provide their cognizant GO with a determination as to why the requested supplement or augmentation is in the Government's best interest or otherwise required by a program's unique needs, policies, or procedures.
+The GO must evaluate the request for a supplement or augmentation and provide their denial or concurrence on such request and return the request to the TO for clarification (if the request is denied) or process the request (if the request is approved).
+The justification supporting a supplement or augmentation must be provided by the TO to the GO using the NSSC's technical evaluation form.

-5.11 Funding & Funding Approval Thresholds
+5.12 Funding & Funding Approval Thresholds